Bigkaboon/FoodFace/README.md

 * Add/follow Users - I wanted users to have the ability to add other users so that they can have a seperate feed that displayes their respective posts and then change the "default" feed to a mix of popular and latest releases.
 This also connect to the next feature to implement.

 * DM's - Once users are friends I want them to be able to communicate, this open up doors for the users and takes the site to the next level and can create other possible purposes of using the site for the users.

+## Bugs

+* Trying to view a post unauthenticated will result in a 500 error - The error is left since it's caused by linking to profiles in the comments and I needed ways to navigate to users profiles.

 ## Process